Achievable logoAchievable logo

 Exchange traded funds (ETFs)

-An exchange-traded fund (ETF) is technically structured as an open-end management company, but it’s not a mutual fund.
-That may sound confusing, but ETFs are unique.
-While they are structured and operate as an open-end management company, they are not bought and sold the same way mutual funds are.
-As their name suggests, ETFs trade on exchanges in the secondary market and are negotiable securities (trade between investors).
+An exchange-traded fund (ETF) is technically structured as an open-end management company, but it isn’t a mutual fund.
+That can sound contradictory at first, so here’s the key distinction: ETFs are organized like open-end funds, but they trade like stocks.
+As the name suggests, ETFs trade on exchanges in the secondary market and are negotiable securities (they trade between investors).

-ETFs share many similar characteristics with open-end and closed-end funds.
-They purchase and hold securities in a large portfolio on behalf of their investors.
-ETFs have net asset values (NAVs) that provide the value of the assets in the fund, which is calculated once per day based on the closing value of the securities in the portfolio.
-Due to the large number of securities in most ETF portfolios, instant diversification is obtained when purchasing just one or a few shares.
+ETFs share many characteristics with open-end and closed-end funds.
+They purchase and hold securities in a large portfolio on behalf of investors.
+ETFs have net asset values (NAVs), which represent the value of the fund’s underlying assets.
+NAV is calculated once per day based on the closing value of the securities in the portfolio.
+Because most ETFs hold many securities, buying one (or a few) shares can provide instant diversification.

 The market prices of ETF shares typically follow their NAVs very closely, even though the shares trade in the secondary market*.
 ETFs can be bought on margin (with borrowed money), sold short, and commissions are involved in their transactions.